JeovaniMartinez/Android-Utils/docs/utilities/extension-functions.md

 Extensions for Bitmap class.

-### MarginAndPadding.kt
+### Utils.kt

-Set of extensions for the Margin and Padding classes.
+Set of extensions for the graphics utils package.

 ---